pollen-robotics/website/content/team.md

 ## What we stand for
-User interaction is at the heart of our design: our robots are able to evolve in a complex and unconstrained world where man/robot understanding and mutual acceptance are necessary
+User interaction is at the heart of our design: our robots are able to evolve in a complex and unconstrained world where man/robot understanding and mutual acceptance are necessary.

 Pretty much everything we make is open-source.
-Open software, open hardware, open data...We aim to foster knowledge-sharing in the community to kick-start the AI revolution
+Open software, open hardware, open data...We aim to foster knowledge-sharing in the community to kick-start the AI revolution.

-We bring simple, elegant and user-friendly design to our customers so they stay focused on their very own application of AI robotics
+We bring simple, elegant and user-friendly design to our customers so they stay focused on their very own application of AI robotics.